VladimirSiv/VladimirSiv.github.io/_posts/2024-02-14-aws-data-engineer-associate-exam-experience.md

 - **Data Extract**
   - Questions  regarding data ingestion across various scenarios: real-time, batch, and near real-time.
-This involves platforms such as S3, Kinesis, Glue, Lambda, and others
+This involves services such as S3, Kinesis, Glue, Lambda, and others
   - Data migration in general - moving databases from on-premises to cloud, different scenarios of how to get data from source to destination